Henry Eyring diary, 1877-1896 PDF

 Content DescriptionReturn to Top

-The Henry Eyring papers contain the original and printed version of Eyring journal as well as a biography titled, "Life Sketch of Bertha Eyring."
+The Henry Eyring diary consists of both the original and printed version of the Eyring diary as well as a biography titled, "Life Sketch of Bertha Eyring."
 The following note appears on the second page of the printed edition of the journal: "The diary tells of Henry's birth and upbringing in Germany, the journey with his sister Bertha to America, and his subsequent experiences.
 This is the record of a thoughtful, religious man with vision unclouded by emotion."

 Use of the CollectionReturn to Top